 Christopher is an experienced shareholder lawyer and partner in BLB&G’s corporate governance practice group.
 Christopher’s practice is focused on breach of fiduciary duty litigation on behalf of shareholders against boards and senior executives.
 Christopher has led and been a key member of teams that have recovered hundreds of millions of dollars for investors, improved corporate governance practices at companies, and vindicated fundamental shareholder voting and franchise rights.

-Christopher is currently prosecuting a number of high-profile shareholder litigations, including In re MindBody, Inc. Stockholder Litigation and In re Columbia Pipeline Group, Inc. Merger Litigation.
-Christopher was a key member of the trial teams in In re Appraisal of Columbia Pipeline Group, Inc. and In re BGC Partners, Inc. Derivative Litigation.
+Christopher is currently prosecuting a number of high-profile shareholder litigations, including: In re Lordstown Motors Corp.
+Stockholders Litigation; Vladimir Fishel v.
+Liberty Media Corporation; Emps.
+Ret.
+Sys. of the City of Providence v.
+Rohner; Jesse Newbold v.
+Craig McCaw, et al.; and In re R1 RCM Inc. Stockholders Litigation.
+Christopher was a key member of the trial teams in In re Mindbody, Inc., Stockholders Litigation; In re Columbia Pipeline Group, Inc. Merger Litigation; In re Appraisal of Columbia Pipeline Group, Inc.; and In re BGC Partners, Inc. Derivative Litigation.

 Among numerous other of his notable recoveries, Christopher has led and been a key member of teams prosecuting a number of the firm’s most significant litigations, including: